+If you’re a Florida homeowner, you know the water table is high, and proper septic system design is crucial.
 Distribution is one of the essential components of a septic system, as it ensures that effluent, or wastewater, is effectively treated and dispersed safely into the soil.
-There are two main distribution systems types- trench and bed systems.
+There are two main distribution systems types- trench drain systems and bed systems.

-Trench systems vs. bed systems
+Trench drain systems vs. bed systems

 Trench systems are the most common form of septic system distribution.
 These long, narrow systems use a series of interconnected pipe trenches that distribute wastewater throughout the soil.